fish-eater/fnaj/README.txt

-This is a game I made in scratch... whoopee
+FNAF-inspired game about some sneaky boys at a birthday party.

+v2.0

+Made in scratch